mpelzsherman/ccmtv/README.md

 	rake db:seed_fu

 4. `rails s` to start the server
 5. `rspec spec` to run the tests.
 (Many are broken.
-Help me fix 'em!)
+Help us fix 'em!)

 The app uses the [devise](https://github.com/plataformatec/devise) gem for managing user accounts, and [cancan](https://github.com/ryanb/cancan) for handling authorization.